KirianCaumes/Kirian-Caumes-Website/README.md

 ### Open with Visual Studio Code Container (optional)

-This solution allow you to run the project in a linux environnement. (**Docker Required**)

-Run Visual Studio Code
+Open folder with Visual Studio Code.

-Install "ms-vscode-remote.remote-containers" extension
+Install `ms-vscode-remote.remote-containers` extension.

-Open Visual Code in Container : click green icon on bottom left screen, and choose "Open in Container"
+Open Visual Code in Container: click on the green button at the bottom left of the screen, and choose `Open in Container` (Docker required).

-Wait for container to setup, and that's it
+Wait for the container to start, and that's it!

 ### Start project

-If open with VS Code Container : go to debugger (Play Icon with a bug) and choose "🦊 Firefox" or "🌈 Chrome"
+If open with VS Code Container: go to debugger (Play Icon with a bug) and choose "⚛️ Next"

 Else :